cloudberrydb/cloudberrydb/gpMgmt/bin/README.gpexpand.md

 		- add the new segments into table `gp_segment_configuration` with status 'u'
 		- bump the expand version so other backends can get newest `gp_segment_configuration`
-		- unlock catalog updates on master
+		- unlock catalog updates on coordinator

 ### 1.2 Preventing catalog inconsistency